-The Board provides to every securityholder the ability to communicate with the Board, as a whole, and with individual directors on the Board through an established process for securityholder communication.
-For a securityholder communication directed to the Board of Directors as a whole, securityholders may send such communication to the attention of the Chairperson of the Board via U.S. Mail or Expedited Delivery Service to: Esperion Therapeutics, Inc., 3891 Ranchero Drive, Suite 150, Ann Arbor, MI 48108, Attn: Lead Independent Director.
+Our Board provides to every securityholder the ability to communicate with our Board, as a whole, and with individual directors on our Board through an established process for securityholder communication.
+For a securityholder communication directed to our Board as a whole, securityholders may send such communication to the attention of the Chairperson of the Board via U.S. Mail or Expedited Delivery Service to: Esperion Therapeutics, Inc., 3891 Ranchero Drive, Suite 150, Ann Arbor, MI 48108, Attn: Chairperson of the Board.

-For a securityholder communication directed to an individual director in his or her capacity as a member of the Board, securityholders may send such communication to the attention of the individual director via U.S. Mail or Expedited Delivery Service to: Esperion Therapeutics, Inc., 3891 Ranchero Drive, Suite 150, Ann Arbor, MI 48108, Attn: [Name of Individual Director].
+For a securityholder communication directed to an individual director in his or her capacity as a member of our Board, securityholders may send such communication to the attention of the individual director via U.S. Mail or Expedited Delivery Service to: Esperion Therapeutics, Inc., 3891 Ranchero Drive, Suite 150, Ann Arbor, MI 48108, Attn: [Name of Individual Director].

-We will forward by U.S. Mail any such securityholder communication to each director, and the Chairperson of the Board in his or her capacity as a representative of the Board, to whom such securityholder communication is addressed to the address specified by each such director and the Chairperson of the Board, unless there are safety or security concerns that mitigate against further transmission.
+We will forward by U.S. Mail any such securityholder communication to each director, and the Chairperson of the Board in his or her capacity as a representative of our Board, to whom such securityholder communication is addressed to the address specified by each such director and the Chairperson of our Board, unless there are safety or security concerns that mitigate against further transmission.